jolicode/Badass-Pageflow/README.md

 ## Changelog

+### 1.1 - 2013-10-31

+ * added the possibility to open child views in every direction, not only on a horizontal path

 ### 1.0 - 2013-07-10

  * initial release of the widget
- * features pageflows management and customisation
+ * features pageflows management and customization